 My very opinionated view of how to build a Windows 11 machine (from completely fresh OS install), with a focus on privacy and reduced bloat.

-- Download a Windows 11 ISO image builder from UUP dump (https://uupdump.net/).
+- Download the Windows 11 ISO image builder from UUP dump (https://uupdump.net/).
 When downloading the builder, I recommend you:

 - Use the 'Latest Public Release' build.